Key Points

 - Decide: sustained premium with support, or stretched premium with distribution risk.

-Is a high MVRV always bearish?
+Does a high MVRV always mean a top is near?

-What timeframe is best for MVRV?
+What timeframe is best for MVRV reads?

 ➡️ Kairos timing windows to plan entries before the crowd moves